-Sneak fishing – also known as pole fishing or the use of a sneak line – is a method where one fishes with a long line that stands vertically in the water.
-On the line, there are several baited hooks attached with short leaders.
-This is a popular method for fishing for various species, especially redfish.
+Snikfiske – also known as vertical handline fishing or pole fishing – is a traditional method where a long line is set vertically in the sea.
+Several baited hooks are attached to short leaders along the line.
+This is a popular and efficient technique, especially for catching redfish.

-A sneak consists of a line with a float (buoyancy) at the top and a weight at the bottom.
-Along the line, hooks with bait are attached.
-When you drop the sneak into the water, the weight sinks down and keeps the line taut.
-The float keeps the top up.
-Fishing takes place while the sneak remains still in the water, and after a few hours, it is pulled up again.
+A snik consists of a line with a float at the top and a weight at the bottom.
+Hooks with bait are attached along the line.
+When the snik is dropped into the water, the weight sinks and keeps the line tight, while the float keeps the top upright.
+Fishing takes place while the snik stands still in the sea, and after a few hours, it is hauled back up.

 Works well at various depths